Great Race, My Ass: Scott R. Jones’s “The Amnesiac’s Lament”

 Recent Comments

+- princessroxana on Why Don’t SFF Characters Ever Read the Manual?
+17 mins ago

-- Dan Persons on More Voices, Better Movies: Ten Standout Genre Films of the 2010s 1 min ago
+- Dr. Thanatos on More Voices, Better Movies: Ten Standout Genre Films of the 2010s 20 mins ago

-- Austin on Oathbringer Reread: Chapter One Hundred Ten 7 mins ago

-- t_grafeas on On the Profound Awfulness of Netflix’s Dracula 8 mins ago

-- maestrozen on On the Profound Awfulness of Netflix’s Dracula 17 mins ago

-- mariesdaughter on Fox Is “Wide Open” to Bringing Back Firefly, but Some Barriers Remain 25 mins ago

-- whitespine on Oathbringer Reread: Chapter One Hundred Ten 27 mins ago
+- Lisamarie on Oathbringer Reread: Chapter One Hundred Ten 27 mins ago

-- Cybersnark on Fox Is “Wide Open” to Bringing Back Firefly, but Some Barriers Remain 30 mins ago

-- Randall on More Voices, Better Movies: Ten Standout Genre Films of the 2010s 34 mins ago
+- Aeryl on The Rise of Skywalker’s Weakest Narrative Choice Nearly Sinks the Story — Until It Works 1 hour ago

+- hoopmanjh on Rolled by the Dice in Andre Norton’s Quag Keep 2 hours ago